Emergency services

 More information:

-The hurricane season is from June to November.
+The hurricane and rainy season is from June to November.
 The direction and strength of hurricanes can change at any time.

 The wet season is from May to November.
 Heavy rainfalls can cause landslides and mudslides.
 These can have a devastating effect on infrastructure and essential services.